 Corequisite: THEA 47.
 Prerequisite: Audition to be conducted by department faculty.
 Course Advisory: SCC minimum English standard.
-Intensive acting study course which concentrates on the body as an instrument of communication, the acting process, sensory experience, spontaneity, objectives, vocal relaxation and centering, singing techniques for the actor, musical theatre score reading and musical theatre ballet.
+An intensive acting study course which concentrates on the body as an instrument of communication, the acting process, sensory experience, spontaneity, objectives, vocal relaxation and centering, singing techniques for the actor, musical theatre score reading and musical theatre ballet.
 Students will begin to learn the integration of technical theatre in the performance.
 This course is offered only during the fall semester.
 Check the class schedule for specific information regarding audition dates and times.
-Three hours lecture, twelve hours activity.
+Three hours lecture, thirteen hours activity.

-Prerequisite: THEA 30.
+Prerequisite: THEA 30 with a grade of "C" or better.
 Corequisite: THEA 47.
-Intensive acting study course which concentrates on the actor in relation to acting text, text breakdown and scoring, beats, textural analysis, American Realism, current play writing trends, diction and regionalism, musical theatre repertoire, sight reading of musical theatre scores, and musical theatre dance.
+An intensive acting study course which concentrates on the actor in relation to acting text, text breakdown and scoring, beats, textural analysis, American Realism, current play writing trends, diction and regionalism, musical theatre repertoire, sight reading of musical theatre scores, and musical theatre dance.
 Students will continue their preliminary studies of the total production concept, including scenery construction techniques for the novice.
-Three hours lecture, twelve hours activity.
+Three hours lecture, thirteen hours activity.

-Prerequisite: THEA 31.
+Prerequisite: THEA 31 with a grade of "C" or better.
 Corequisite: THEA 47.
-Intensive acting study course which concentrates on acting methodologies and styles, audition techniques, heightened realism, movement in clown, mime, and combat, musical theatre transitions, and American musical theatre tap dance.
+An intensive acting study course which concentrates on acting methodologies and styles, audition techniques, heightened realism, movement in clown, mime, and combat, musical theatre transitions, and American musical theatre tap dance.
 Students will develop an understanding of the various components of technical theatre including scenery and show operation.
-Three hours lecture, twelve hours activity.
+Three hours lecture, thirteen hours activity.

-Prerequisite: THEA 32.
+Prerequisite: THEA 32 with a grade of "C" or better.
 Course Advisory: SCC minimum English standard.
-Intensive acting study course which concentrates on restoration, farce, commedia, and expressionism as acting styles, Shakespearean text and scansion for the actor, audition techniques as they relate to musical theatre and cold reading, as well as performance skills.
+An intensive acting study course which concentrates on restoration, farce, commedia, and expressionism as acting styles, Shakespearean text and scansion for the actor, audition techniques as they relate to musical theatre and cold readings, as well as performance skills.
 Students will assimilate all areas of technical theatre into performance, including stage management responsibilities.
-Three hours lecture, twelve hours activity.
+Three hours lecture, thirteen hours activity.